The CoBA Connection

 Economics in the Age of AI

-Regmi does not just teach the future; he researches it.
-While many in the social sciences viewed the rise of Artificial Intelligence with hesitation, Regmi leaned in.
-His doctoral dissertation is a cutting-edge fusion of traditional economics and modern technology, implementing Natural Language Processing (NLP) to analyze central bank communications.
+Regmi does not just teach the future; he studies it.
+While many social scientist approach artificial intelligence with caution, Regmi leaned in.
+His doctoral dissertation blends traditional economics with cutting-edge technology, using Natural Language Processing (NLP) to analyze central bank communications.
 “I realized I needed to keep up with technology like AI,” Regmi notes.
-His research explores how the sentiment and specific phrasing of speeches from the U.S. Federal Reserve impact policy and economic stability in countries like Canada, UK, and Euro Area.
-By analyzing over half a million sentences, he applies sentiment analysis to capture shifts in the global economic narrative.
+By analyzing more than half a million sentences from speeches by the U.S. Federal Reserve and other central banks, Regmi examines how tone, wording, and sentiment influence economic stability in regions such as Canada, the United Kingdom, and the Euro Area.
+It is research that sits at the intersection of economics, data analytics, and policy, and reflects the forward-looking mindset CoBA encourages in its scholars.

-Sunder Regmi’s journey from a media station to the winner’s circle of the College of Business and Analytics is a testament to the power of adaptability.
-He is a teacher who refuses to let his curriculum grow stale and a researcher who is not afraid to let a machine help him read between the lines of a policy speech.
-As he prepares for the next chapter of his career, Regmi leaves his students with the same philosophy that earned him this award: embrace the tools of tomorrow and never be afraid to turn a difficult lesson into a game worth winning.
+Sunder Regmi’s journey from media production to the winner’s circle of the College of Business and Analytics is a testament to the power of adaptability.
+He is a teacher who refuses to let his classroom grow stale.
+A researcher unafraid to let new tools reshape old questions.
+And a mentor who meets students where they are, then challenges them to go further.
+As he prepares for the next chapter of his career, Regmi leaves students with the same philosophy that earned him this award: Embrace the tools of tomorrow and never be afraid to turn a difficult lesson into a game worth winning.

 Balance Sheets & Bragging Rights: Centralia High School Takes Top Honors at SIU’s 28th Accounting Challenge